PedroGiu13/MNIST---Neural-Network/README.md

 **- What is a Multilayer Perceptron?**

-An MLP is a type of Feed Forward Network consiting of one input layer, no more than 3 hidden layers, and one output layer.
+An MLP is a type of Feed Forward Network consiting of no more than 3 layers, one input layer, one or two hidden layers, and one output layer.
 Each layer has a set of Linear Threshold Units (neurons) that are interconnected by links, and each link has an associated connection weight.
 In addtion, each layer has a single Bias unit that is connected to all the units in the subsecuent layer.
-In theory, any three layer (input - hidden - output) MLP should be a Universal Approximator, meaning it is capable of modelling any non linear function arbitrarly well.
+In theory, any three layer MLP should be a "Universal Approximator", meaning it is capable of modelling any non linear function arbitrarly well.

 **- MLP Architecture**

 The architecture of the MLP for this task consists of 3 layers.
 One input layer with 784 (28x28) nodes, followed by two hidden layers: the first with 224 nodes and the next with 288 nodes.
-The output layer consiste of 10 nodes representing each number from 0 to 9.
+Finally, an output layer made out of 10 nodes representing each number from 0 to 9.

 In order to make the network more robust and less prone to overfitting a dropout rate of 40% was chosen for both hidden layers.
 The dropout rate is a regularization method that "deactivates" a proportion of neurons, 40% in this case", to add noise to the training process and prevent co-adaptation of layers.
 Moreover, both hidden layers use a ReLU activation function, since it is the most common transfer fucntion because of its simplicity and ability to mitigate the vanishing gradient problem during training.